GriefSmith/Ctranslator/TRANSLATION_GUIDE.md

 **What you'll see:**
 For each translation, a card showing:

 - Item number (e.g., "Item 1 of 5")
-- 🇪🇸 **Spanish (Original)** - Read-only multiline field
+- **Original Text** - Read-only multiline field (shows source language)
-- 🇺🇸 **English Translation** - Editable multiline field (3-8 rows)
+- **Translation** - Editable multiline field (3-8 rows, shows target language)
 - ☐ **✓ Reviewed & approved** - Checkbox

+**Language Labels:**

+- Spanish → English: 🇪🇸 Spanish (Original) → 🇺🇸 English (Translation)
+- English → Spanish: 🇺🇸 English (Original) → 🇪🇸 Spanish (Translation)

 **What to do:**

 1. Read the automatic translation
-2. Edit if needed (click in the English field)
+2. Edit if needed (click in the translation field)
 3. Check "✓ Reviewed & approved" when satisfied
 4. Repeat for all items

 **Progress tracking:**

 - Progress shown at bottom: "2/5 done"
 - "Apply Translations" button is disabled until all items are reviewed

 ### 4. Apply Stage

 **What happens:**

 - Click **"Apply Translations"** (only enabled when all items reviewed)
-- Original Spanish text is backed up automatically
+- Original text is backed up automatically
-- Text elements are replaced with English translations
+- Text elements are replaced with translations
 - Changes are saved to your Canva design
 - You're moved to the Finalize stage

 ### 5. Finalize Stage

 **What you'll see:**

 - Success message: "✓ X text element(s) translated"
-- Before & After comparison cards showing:
+- Before & After comparison cards showing original and translated text
-  - 🇪🇸 Original Spanish text
-  - 🇺🇸 Translated English text

 **Your options:**

 #### Option 1: Undo Changes

 - Click **"↩ Undo Changes"** button
 - **Important:** Keep the same text elements selected
-- Restores original Spanish text
+- Restores original text in source language
-- Original translations are preserved for re-editing
+- Previous translations are preserved for re-editing

 #### Option 2: New Translation

 - Click **"New Translation"** button
 - Clears everything and returns to Setup stage
 - Ready to translate different elements or start fresh